andreipopescufilimon/WRO2025_Future_Engineers/README.md

 During the **Open Round**, our robot follows a **straight trajectory using a PID controller based on gyro yaw**, ensuring stable movement.
 To determine turns, the **camera detects Orange and Blue lines** on the track:
 - **Orange Line → Right Turn**
 - **Blue Line → Left Turn**
-- The turn is executed when the robot reaches an approximativ **distance from the front black wall**.
+- The turn is executed when the robot reaches an approximate **distance from the front black wall**.

 #### **Camera Processing for Line Detection**
 The camera captures frames in **RGB565** format and processes color blobs using **LAB thresholds** to detect relevant track elements.
 Below is a **snippet of the camera’s core logic** that identifies **track lines and determines turning direction**: